 Category Archives: Uncategorized

 AVCC also proudly supports the work of conservation commissions by hosting an annual summit for community volunteers engaged in planning and caring for Vermont’s natural resources.
-Due to COVID-19, AVCC will be offering an online summit instead of an in-person event, the details of which will be announced in the coming weeks.
+As with the past few years, AVCC will be hosting a virtual summit in 2023.
+More details – including the date and agenda for that event – to follow.

 ###